THANKS FOR VISITING MY WEBSITE!

 Doron Kima “utilizes some extremely arresting musical gestures and makes good use of jazzy rhythms, with effective use of contrasts between sections.
 The composer is clearly in control of the material and instruments”

 - The American Prize Composition Competition

 "Growing up in this “Jewish-Arabic” context formed the basis of his ‘Seeds of Hope’ composition... with the objective of fostering collaboration between Jews, Muslims and Christians."

-His jazz compositions range from lead sheets to big band charts and he appears on numerous jazz and commercial music recordings.
-He recorded/performed with Deborah Brown, Carl Allen, Mike Stern, Marcus Printup and Vincent Gardner among others.
-As a jazz pianist he has appeared at major festivals in the US, Holland, Belgium, Germany, Switzerland, Italy, Portugal and Israel.
+As a pianist he recorded/performed with Deborah Brown, Carl Allen, Mike Stern, Marcus Printup and Vincent Gardner among others.
+His works are published by Mercury Records (collaboration with Cross-Fade productions, Netherlands) and Bald Wins Records.
+He appeared at major festivals in the US, Holland, Belgium, Germany, Switzerland, Italy, Portugal and Israel.
 These include the Montreux Jazz Festival in Switzerland, the North Sea Jazz Festival in Holland, and the Red Sea Jazz Festival in Israel.